North Central Washington Audubon

 NCWAS Community Science Projects

-The North Central Washington Audubon Chapter is involved in several Community Science bird survey projects.
+The North Central Washington Audubon Chapter is involved in several Community Science bird surveys, such as our Kestrel nest box survey project.
 You can read a brief description of each of these activities here.
 We’d be happy to hear from you if you have an interest in volunteering for these community science surveys.